eval/envied/README.md

 In the early days of ENVied it was possible to provide default values for a variable.
 While convenient, it had several drawbacks:
-- it would introduce a value for ENVied.FOO, while ENV['FOO'] was nil: confusing and a potential source of bugs
+- it would introduce a value for ENVied.FOO, while ENV['FOO'] was nil: confusing and a potential source of bugs.
-- it hides the fact that an application can actually be configged via the environment
+- it hides the fact that an application can actually be configged via the environment.
-- it creates an in-process environment which is hard to inspect (as opposed to doing `printenv FOO` in a shell, after or before starting the application)
+- it creates an in-process environment which is hard to inspect (as opposed to doing `printenv FOO` in a shell, after or before starting the application).
-- there are better ways: e.g. a sample file in a project with a bunch of exports (ie `export FOO=sane-default # and even some documentation`) that someone can source in their shell (see 'Best Practices')
+- there are better ways: e.g. a sample file in a project with a bunch of exports (ie `export FOO=sane-default # and even some documentation`) that someone can source in their shell (see [Best Practices](#best-practices)).
-- made the code quite complex
+- made the code quite complex.

+As an alternative include a file `.envrc.sample` in the root of your project containing default values (ie `export FOO=bar`) that users can source in their shell.
+See also [Best Practices](#best-practices).

 ## Development